cecilkbm/cecilkbm/README.md

 I build and secure whatever needs building and securing.
 If there's a cybersecurity challenge or infrastructure problem, chances are I'll tackle it head-on.
-My main tech stack is Python, Bash, C++, JavaScript, React, Terraform and Ansible.

 I'm equally comfortable automating infrastructure, writing low-level code, or building web applications.
 I'm passionate about cybersecurity, infrastructure automation, and creating robust solutions that actually work in the real world.
-Currently balancing grad school, research, and career.
+Currently balancing grad school, research, and my career.
 It's a wild ride but I love every minute of it!

 ---